-The oil fields were discovered in the 1980's and early 1990's and have produced a total of around 55 million barrels of oil to date.
-The current gross production is stable at around 4,000 barrels of oil per day.
+The oil fields were discovered in the 1980's and early 1990's and have produced a total of around 57 million barrels of oil to date.
+The current gross production is stable and ranging between 4,500 and 5,000 barrels of oil per day.
 Approximately 50 wells have been drilled in the TPS fields to date, whilst some of these wells have been abandoned, 14 remain on production with 5 wells currently shut-in awaiting workovers or reactivation.
 Two wells are used for disposal of produced water.
 Production facilities consist of the various wellhead installations, connected via intra-field pipelines to processing, storage and transportation systems.
 Crude is transported to a storage and export terminal about 70 km south of the Assets at La Skhira.